Photon-einstein/Udacity_Cpp_Nanodegree/README.md

 # 4 - Concurrent Traffic Simulation
 * Contained in the folder '4-CppND-Program-a-Concurrent-Traffic-Simulation-master'
-* The goal of this project is to add to the trafic simulator the traffic lights and develop the interaction with the vehicles in a thread safe maner, assuring that only when the light are green will the vehicles pass in the intersections.
+* The goal of this project is to add to the trafic simulator the traffic lights and develop the interaction with the vehicles in a thread safe manner, assuring that only when the light are green will the vehicles pass in the intersections.